northdata/api/doc/data-api-userguide/data-api-userguide.md

 fuzzyMatch=true
 ```

-If this parameter is set, the best matching company is chosen using reasonable probability tresholds.
+If this parameter is set, the best matching company is chosen using reasonable probability thresholds.

 ### Identifying a company by register ID (and court city if Germany)